opus1993/pubrepo/content/authors/admin/_index.md

 - Visitors
 ---

-Jim Gruman works at the forefront of digital transformation efforts with innovators in mobile power, decision intelligence, and agriculture.
+Working at the forefront of digital transformation efforts with innovators in mobile power, decision intelligence, and agriculture.